ZoranStojsavljevic/HummingBoard_BSP/U-Boot_Porting_Guide/U-Boot_Porting_Guide.md

 In order to flash the SD card with u-boot components.

+PLEASE, BE EXTREMELY CAREFULL, use: $ sudo fdisk -l to check on which partition is the SD card!

-Erase partition table/labels on microSD card:
+Erase partition table/labels on microSD card (PLEASE, BE EXTREMELY CAREFULL):

 	$ sudo dd if=/dev/zero of=${DISK} bs=1M count=10

-Assuming ${DISK} is /dev/sdb :
+Assuming ${DISK} is /dev/sdb (PLEASE, BE EXTREMELY CAREFULL not to erase HDD/SSD):

 	$ sudo dd if=/dev/zero of=/dev/sdb bs=1M count=10